Florence with kids: What to do in Florence in one perfect day

 A feast for the eyes!

 Florence is an open-air museum.
 Perfect for strolling around the narrow cobbled streets and taking in the stunning sights.
 Everywhere you look up, there would be history and architecture to ooh and aah at.
 It helps that the food and overall vibe just adds to a memorable city break, be it for a couple or a family.
-Florence offers some traditional Italian food like wild boar ragu, and some of the best gelato in Italy.

-Strolling through history at Piazza Della Signoria
+2. Strolling through Piazza Della Signoria

 We first walked up to the Piazza Della Signoria, a large square with the imposing Palazzo Vecchio looming on one side.
 It is a great place for people-watching, for seeing beautiful sculptures under the open blue sky and to get a feel what a power center Florence would have been under the Medici rule.
+Palazzo Vecchio offers a Life at Court program which is a great tour for kids.

 The pleasing ‘David’ at the Piazza Della Signoria.
 You can’t make out that this is just a copy!

-Cathedral of Santa Maria del Fiore and the Duomo
+3. Cathedral of Santa Maria del Fiore and the Duomo

 If you ask me which is the one building you must visit during your one day in Florence, it has to be the imposing Cathedral.
 The earlier you go, the less crowded you would find the area in and around the Cathedral.
 Visiting the Cathedral is free and hence, a long queue is to be expected at all times.
-You can take a guided tour group with the audio facility to skip the line.
+You can take a guided group tour with the audio facility to skip the line.

 The imposing dome over the Cathedral is photogenic.